bhybhybhybhy/YoonGroup/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: (In-coming) Assistant Professor of Materials Science and Engineering and the Department of Chemistry and Biochemistry
+role: (Incoming) Assistant Professor of Materials Science and Engineering in the Department of Chemistry and Biochemistry

 # Organizations/Affiliations
 organizations: